DIAGNOSIng Pulmonary Hypertension

-To determine if you have PH, your medical team will schedule specialized tests.
+To determine if you have PH and what type, your medical team will schedule specialized tests.
 If your medical team suspects PH as a result of one or more of the following tests, they will go on to schedule a right-heart catheterization, which is required to confirm diagnosis.

 Blood tests check the oxygen levels in the blood, they observe liver and kidney function, and they identify whether the patient has collagen vascular disease, thyroid problems, signs of infection or HIV antibodies.
 One test, the brain natriuretic peptide, helps to assess the strain on the heart and may also be used to monitor response to treatment.

 Chest X-rays can reveal an enlarged right ventricle or pulmonary arteries.
 Chest X-rays can also show signs of emphysema or scarring (interstitial fibrosis) of the lungs.

 An electrocardiogram checks the electrical impulses of the heart.
 Electrodes are attached to the patient's skin, and a recording of these impulses is made.
 However, an ECG alone is not enough to indicate a PH diagnosis.
 If your doctor performs an ECG, he or she will also perform one or more additional procedures to identify PH.